-This page is the complete description and details for the summer camp Welfare Coordinator position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp Welfare Coordinator position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: Welfare Coordinator

 Responsible for: Welfare of all campers within an age group and parental communication about any issues regarding camper welfare.